Guidelines

 3.1.
 Epidemiology

-Urothelial carcinoma (UC) is the second most common urological malignancy in developed countries [7].
-They can be localised in the lower (bladder and urethra) and/or the upper (pyelocaliceal cavities and ureter) urinary tract.
-Bladder cancer (BC) accounts for 90–95% of UCs whilst upper tract urothelial carcinomas (UTUC) account for only 5–10% of UCs with an estimated annual incidence in Western countries of almost two cases per 100,000 inhabitants [1].
-This rate has risen in the past few decades likely as a result of improved detection and the aging population [8,9].
+Urothelial carcinoma is the second most common urological malignancy in developed countries [7].
+It can be localised in the lower (bladder and urethra) and/or the upper (pyelocaliceal cavities and ureter) urinary tract.
+Bladder cancer (BC) accounts for 90-95% of UCs, whilst UTUC accounts for only 5-10% of UCs with an estimated annual incidence in Western countries of nearly two cases per 100,000 inhabitants [1].
+This rate has risen in the past few decades, likely as a result of improved detection and the aging population [8,9].

-The peak incidence is in individuals aged 70–90 years and UTUC is twice as common in men [10].
-A retrospective international registry including data from 2,380 patients diagnosed between 2014 and 2019 (101 centres from 29 countries) confirmed that UTUC patients were predominantly male (70.5%) and 53.3% were past or present smokers.
+The peak incidence is in individuals aged 70-90 years, and UTUC is twice as common in males [10].
+A retrospective international registry including data from 2,380 patients diagnosed between 2014 and 2019 (101 centres from 29 countries) confirmed that UTUC patients were predominantly male (70.5%) and 53.3% were former or current smokers.
 The majority of patients (53%) were diagnosed after they presented with symptoms, mainly visible haematuria [11].
-This was confirmed by a meta-analysis pooling 44 studies that showed a pooled UTUC incidence rate of 0.75% in patients with visible haematuria and 0.17% for those with non-visible haematuria [12].
-In addition, approximately two-thirds of patients who present with UTUCs have muscle-invasive disease at diagnosis compared to 15–25% of patients diagnosed with de novo BC [13].
-The higher incidence of muscle-invasive disease in UTUC vs. BC has been confirmed in population-based studies from Germany and England suggesting that muscle-invasive UTUC represents approximately half of incident cases in recent years [14,15].
-Approximately 9% of patients present with metastasis [8,16-18].
+A meta-analysis pooling 44 studies showed a pooled UTUC incidence rate of 0.75% in patients with visible haematuria and 0.17% for those with non-visible haematuria [12].
+In addition, approximately two-thirds of patients who present with UTUCs have muscle-invasive disease at diagnosis compared to 15-25% of patients diagnosed with de novo BC [13].
+The higher incidence of muscle-invasive disease in UTUC versus BC has been confirmed in population-based studies from Germany and England, suggesting that muscle-invasive UTUC represents approximately half of incident cases [14,15].
+Approximately 9% of patients present with metastases [8,16-18].

-Following treatment, recurrence in the bladder occurs in 29% of UTUC patients, depending on patient-, tumour- and treatment-specific characteristics [22] compared to a 2–5% recurrence rate in the contralateral upper tract [23].
+Following treatment for UTUC, recurrence in the bladder occurs in approximately 30% of UTUC patients, depending on patient-, tumour- and treatment-specific characteristics [32], compared to a 2-5% recurrence rate in the contralateral upper tract [33].

 Upper tract UC and BC exhibit significant differences in the prevalence of common genomic alterations.
 In individual patients with a history of both tumours, BC and UTUC are often clonally related.
 Genomic characterisation of UTUC provides information regarding the risk of bladder recurrence and can identify tumours associated with Lynch syndrome [34].